Excerpts from Jim Conrad's

 This is a lot like the Goat's-foot Morning-Glory we saw scrambling across white, searing-hot beach-sand on the coast near Mahahual back in 2008.
 That species is at www.backyardnature.net/yucatan/goatfoot.htm.

-The hairy calyx's rounded sepals of uneven lengths, and with conspicuous glands at the sepals' bases, is below:
+As seen below, the hairy calyx's rounded sepals are of uneven lengths, and with what appears to be conspicuous glands at the sepals' bases:

 The glandular midrib on the leaf's velvety underside is below: